 OCS is implementing an expedited process to consider reasonable accommodation requests for ADA- qualified employees who are impacted by COVID-19.
+For situations where employees have increased risk conditions that are determined not to be ADA disabilities, or have family members at home with serious health risks, flex-work and other workplace adjustments may be available.
 The ADA reasonable accommodation process is not intended to address employees who test positive for COVID-19 or have COVID-19 symptoms as such situations are covered by OCS' leave policies.